 With respect to attributing acts of entities to a state, the host state will typically be liable where an action has been taken by an entity under the effective control of the state, or where the state has significant involvement in the commission of the act.
 In Jan de Nul NV v.
 Egypt, the tribunal developed a two-limbed test for determining ‘effective control’: the state should have general control over the person or entity; and the state should have specific control over the act in question.
 In addition, in certain cases (particularly claims that the host state has breached a duty to provide full protection and security), the state may be liable for failure to prevent acts by third parties even if those third parties are not themselves necessarily attributable to the state.

 In the construction context, claims under investment treaties are most likely to arise where the owner or employer is a state or a state emanation, or in circumstances where the state is independent of the construction contract but has taken actions that negatively impact upon the project.

 Types of protection and claims

-The precise protections available vary from treaty to treaty, but many treaties include the same or similar protections.
-The most common ones are discussed briefly in turn below.
+The precise protections available to investors vary from treaty to treaty.
+However, many treaties include the same or similar protections, the most common of which are discussed briefly in turn below.

 - it serves a public purpose;